 That being said, there are perfectly good reasons for the massive differences in price points in the cameras listed above.
 The primary differnce is sensor size.
 More expensive cameras have a physically larger sensor, which allows them to collect more light than cameras with smaller sensors.
 The sensors in more expensive cameras also have a higher bit depth, allowing them to capture finer gradations between color tones.

-In the DSLR world, there are two sensor sizes: Full Frame and APS-C. A full frame sensor is 1.5 time larger than an APS-C sensor.
+In the DSLR world, there are two sensor sizes: Full Frame and APS-C. A full frame sensor is 1.5 times larger than an APS-C sensor.
 APS-C sensors are referred to as "cropped frame" sensors.
 Nikon's consumer oriented lines, the D-series camera with 4 digits in their name (D3000, D5000, D7000, etc.) all have APS-C sensors.
-Nikon's pro-sumer and professional series cameras, the ones with 1 or 3 digits (D610, D750, D810, D5), all have full frame sensors.
-As discussed in the previous paragraph, since the full frame sensors are physically larger than the cropped frame sensors, they are better at gathering light.
+Nikon's pro-sumer and professional series cameras, the ones with 1 or 3 digits (D610, D750, D850, D5), all have full frame sensors.
+As discussed in the previous paragraph, since full frame sensors are physically larger than cropped frame sensors, they are better at gathering light.
 That means you'll be able to get clearer pictures in darker situations will a full frame camera than with a cropped frame camera.
 That advantage however, comes at a significant cost.
 Nikon's bottom of the line full frame camera is 3 times more expensive than their intro cropped frame camera.
 And that's just for the body.
 The cropped frame camera comes with a kit lens.
 And, as I'll get into in the next section, full frame lenses are far more expensive than cropped frame lenses.

 For the `Beginner` kit, I picked the 3000 series because it's Nikon's least expensive option.
 As a beginner, you need to learn how to use a DSLR, but you don't need to spend a million dollars before you figure out if photography is something you want to seriously invest in.
 And, while inexpensive, it's still extremely capable when compared to compact cameras.
 I learned on a Nikon D70.
-If you want to recreate my learning platform, the D70 can be had for under $100 ;)
+If you want to recreate my learning platform, the D70 can be had for under $100 on eBay ;)